-Applications will be processed at meetings in October 2020.
-Approximately a week after the expert committees or the council reached their decision, you will receive a short message, informing you whether your application was successful or not.
+Applications will be processed at meetings in October 2021.
+Approximately one week after the expert committee has reached its decision, you will receive a short message, informing you whether your application was successful or not.

-Independent Research Fund Denmark publishes a list of applicants, who have been awarded a grant, approximately three weeks after the expert committees or council have reached a decision.
+Independent Research Fund Denmark publishes a list of those applicants who have been awarded a grant, approximately three weeks after the expert committee has reached a decision.
 Details about applicants who have not been awarded funding will only be published to the extent that someone requests a right of access to documents under the Danish Access to Public Administration Files Act, e.g. in the form of lists of applicants and the projects for which they have applied (i.e. names of applicants and project titles).
 Applicants should therefore ensure that the title of the application does not contain information about confidential research activities.